 Compared with glyphosate alone, a mixture of glyphosate plus pyrithiobac may injure cotton.
 Applied overtop, pyrithiobac often causes temporary yellowing of the cotton bud.
 Research has demonstrated that cotton recovers quickly, and there is seldom an adverse effect on yield or maturity.
 On occasion, however, pyrithiobac applied overtop can cause moderate to severe injury.
 The potential for significant injury from pyrithiobac appears to be greater when the herbicide is applied during or shortly before a period of cool temperatures.
 In addition to cool temperatures, other stresses such as wet weather, seedling disease, or thrips damage may worsen injury.
 Slower recovery from pyrithiobac injury has particularly been noted on cotton infested with thrips.

-Sufficient research to verify the impact of this level of injury on yield and maturity has not been conducted.
-Visually, the cotton appears to recover when favorable weather returns.
-Trifloxysulfuron (Envoke) can be mixed with certain brands of glyphosate and applied overtop of Roundup Ready Flex cotton from the 5-leaf to 12-leaf stage.
+Trifloxysulfuron (Envoke) can be mixed with certain brands of glyphosate and applied overtop of Roundup Ready Flex cotton from the five-to-12-leaf stage.
 The mixture may cause some yellowing in the cotton terminal and shortening of internodes.
 Less response is typically observed on larger cotton.
 Compared to the glyphosate products alone, the mixture will give greater control of nutsedge, morningglory, and smartweed.

 S-metolachlor (Brawl, Dual Magnum, Medal) can be applied overtop of cotton that is at least 3 inches tall until 100 days prior to harvest.
 Crop injury from a mixture of glyphosate plus S-metolachlor overtop is typically minor, with only necrotic speckling noted on leaves exposed to the spray.
-This injury is temporary; no speckling on lateremerging leaves, no stunting, and no adverse effect on yield or maturity have been noted.
+This injury is temporary; no speckling on later-emerging leaves, no stunting, and no adverse effect on yield or maturity have been noted.
 The exception has been when additional adjuvants or insecticides are included in the mixture.
 In some cases, severe injury has been observed when adjuvants or insecticides were included in the mixture.
 Injury will also be greater if S-metolachlor is applied when dew is on the cotton or when the weather is extremely hot and humid.